NEW EMPLOYMENT OPPORTUNities

 Uncle Anthony Egan Joins Elders' Voice Standing Group - Treaty Victoria

-The First Peoples' Assembly, the representative body for Aboriginal and Torres Strait Islander peoples in Victoria, proudly welcomes Uncle Anthony Egan to the esteemed Elders' Voice Standing Group - Treaty Victoria.
+The First Peoples' Assembly, the representative body for Aboriginal and Torres Strait Islander peoples in Victoria, proudly welcomes Uncle Anthony Egan Bunurong Elder to the esteemed Elders' Voice Standing Group - Treaty Victoria.

 As preparations for negotiating a Statewide Treaty with the Victorian Government later this year gain momentum, the Elders' Voice Standing Group assumes a pivotal role in providing cultural guidance to the Assembly's elected Members.
 Together, they are committed to paving the way for a brighter future, rooted in respect, understanding, and shared prosperity.